valtimo-platform/valtimo-documentation/release-notes/major10/10.8.0/valtimo-backend-libraries.md

 * **Added more information to portaal taak**

-- When creating a portaal taak is created through the portaaltaak plugin, a due date and a link to the related zaak is included in the object.
+- When a portaal taak is created through the portaaltaak plugin, a due date and a link to the related zaak is included in the object.

 * **New feature2**